Memohacker/Tweets_Clustering/README.md

 • "new_centroids" function: we pass to it one parameter, "clusters", then we loop on each cluster to choose from every cluster the best tweet to make it the centroid of this cluster using the "jaccard_distance" function.

+• "compute_SSE" function: we pass to it two parameters "clusters" and "centroids" to calculate the sum squared error for every cluster by using the "jaccard_distance" function between the centroid of the cluster and every tweet in this cluster and this will help us to draw the graphs using "elbow_method" through "matplotlib" library.

+• "k_means" function: we pass to it two parameters "tweets" this parameter contains a list of tweets after we cleaned the file, "k" the initial value of the X-axis in the graph, and "max iterations" the default value of it "20". first, we choose random k points for centroids, then  Run the iterations until not converged or until the max iteration is not reached. at the end we compute the sum squared error.